mikeizbicki/continuous-integration/README.md

 **NOTE:**
-On all your assignments in this class, you will lost 1 point for each test case that is not passing.
+On all your assignments in this class, you will lose 1 point for each test case that is not passing.

 ### Running the linter